Divorce Process – Seven Steps in England & Wales

 The divorce petition must set out the reason for the divorce (why your marriage broke down), how you intend to deal with any children, and any arrangement you’ve made for finances.

-At this stage, you’ll also need to pay the court fee of £593 (unless you are on a low income or receive certain benefits, as you may be entitled to court fee remission).
+At this stage, you’ll also need to pay the court fee of £593 but if you are on low income or receive certain benefits you may be entitled to court fee remission.

 When submitting your divorce petition, you will need to provide the court with your marriage certificate.
 If you were married abroad, the certificate must be translated into English before divorce proceedings can commence.

 The D8 divorce petition is the main document in the divorce procedure and is therefore essential that you complete this document correctly.